lop-Louis/northbook/GOVERNANCE.md

 ### Automation routing

 - **Guard:** Runs only on PRs (`pnpm run guard`).
 Its JSON output is posted as a PR comment so reviewers see red/yellow context without combing through CI logs.
+Guard checks must be read-only; generation/mutation scripts belong in separate steps.
 The CI job summary just links to the comment.
-- **Anti-drift:** Runs on every push to the working branch (`pnpm run drift`).
+- **Anti-drift:** Runs on every push to non-default working branches (`pnpm run drift`).
 Results stay inside the job summary; PRs do not repeat the drift report.
 - **Lighthouse:** Executes after deployment against <https://northbook.guide>.
 The Lighthouse workflow records its scores in the job summary; PRs do not need to attach or comment the report.
+- **Navigation sync:** Frontmatter owns nav placement (`nav` plus optional `nav_label`, `nav_group`, `nav_order`).
+Run `pnpm run nav:sync` to regenerate `.vitepress/navigation.generated.ts`, and rerun `pnpm run docs:build`.
+The build fails on dead links; reviewers should bounce PRs that skip the nav update.

 ---